junyiwuu/Houdini_Browser/README.md

 2. Open Houdini -> Pane Tab Type -> Misc -> Python Panel -> should showing in the drop down menu on the left top

+**Notes:**

+The UI and idea are inspired by Adrien Lambert’s [tutorial](https://adrienlambert.gumroad.com/l/pythfx) screenshot: https://public-files.gumroad.com/qwi7g0w0e4lf25qyrm52cbq25dxw
+The code is my own-made since I don’t have access to the tutorial.